MistaMaciii/UVSim/README.txt

 contain only properly formatted operation codes, six-digit signed integers, or four-digit signed integers such as +1234 and -5678 that are converted to six-digit signed integers.
-The contents of the file selected will then display in memory Select the Run button, this will trigger the function within the user's code editor terminal outside of the application Input words as prompted to code editor terminal
+The contents of the file selected will then display in memory Select the Run button, this will trigger the function within the user's code editor terminal outside of the application Input words as prompted to code editor terminal-- four-digit signed integers must be appended with a zero and prepended with a zero
+    -ex:
+        desired input: +1007
+        translated to 6 digits: +010070

 Result is printed to the 'Console Output' widget in the application

 The first three digits of the operation code specifies the operation selection.